malmans2/JHU-MITgcm_Tools/README.md

 - Dr. Renske Gelderloos:  rgelder2@jhu.edu

 Having trouble with SciServer or JHU-MITgcm_Tools?
 Contact us and we’ll help you!
-The [SciServer support page](http://www.sciserver.org/support/) may be useful.
+The [SciServer support page](http://www.sciserver.org/support/) may also be useful.

 JHU-MITgcm_Tools is open source: let us know if you find any bugs or if you want to share any notebooks/functions.